arl/gitmux/README.md

 In `tmux` status bar, `gitmux` output immediately reflects the changes you make to the configuration.

-`gitmux` configuration is split into 3 sections:
+`gitmux` configuration is split into 4 sections:
  - `symbols`: they're just strings of unicode characters
  - `styles`: tmux format strings
  - `layout`: list of `gitmux` layout components, defines the component to show and in their order.
+ - `options`: additional configuration options

 ### Symbols